Board of Directors

 Full Professor in the Department of Computer Engineering at the Instituto Superior Técnico (IST), University of Lisbon (UL), and researcher at INESC-ID.

-He has been a professor at IST since 2012, where, in addition to his teaching and research activities, he has held various academic and scientific management positions.
+He has been a professor at IST since 2012, where, in addition to his teaching and research activity, he has held various academic and scientific management positions.

 He taught a wide range of subjects in the different cycles of studies, and was awarded the prize for excellence in teaching in all the years he taught at IST.